pinarhaskiris/blue-airline/README.md

 # blue-airline
-A website made using HTML, CSS and Django for an airline where: **clients** can book, refund, questions tickets and **flight schedulers** can add/delete flights.
+A website made using HTML, CSS and Django for an airline where: **clients** can book, refund, question tickets and **flight schedulers** can add/delete flights.

 ### Example screenshots from the website: